 The situation gets worse when multiple protocols are involved.
 The TTLS protocol permits MS-CHAP [RFC2433] to be carried inside of the TLS tunnel.
 MS-CHAP defines its own identifier which is encapsulated inside of the MS-CHAP exchange.
-That identifier is not required to be UTF-8, and in practice, can be one of many unknown character sets.
+That identifier is not required to be any particular format, is not required to be in UTF-8, and in practice, can be one of many unknown character sets.
 There is no way in practice to determine which character set was used for that identifier.